The qualifying time for boston marathon participation is not easy.

 Easy running is good for recovery and maintenance, just don’t spend too much of your training week at that level.

-For example, if your goal is to run 7.00 mile pace for 26.2 miles then perhaps, doing 10 miles at 7.00 mile pace early on in your training may seem too aggressive.
+For example, if your goal is to run 7.00 mile pace for 26.2 miles you want to think long-term.

-Tempo runs, also called Anerobic Threshold runs, teach your body to handle high levels of lactic acid within your blood stream.
+Tempo runs, also called Anaerobic Threshold runs, teach your body to handle high levels of lactic acid within your blood stream.

-Once you get to a point where your body is able to clear lactic acid and convert it to energy faster then it is building up you know you are ready.
+You want the body to clear lactic acid and convert it to energy faster then it is building up.
+Once that physiological adaptation takes place you know you are ready.

 It is only by running at speeds that far exceed goal race pace that this physiological effect can come about.